AntoineLaroche/AntoineLaroche.github.io/_posts/2020-05-21-yield-return.md

 tags: [yield, enumerable, generator]
 ---

-While I was doing the online course [Python for the .NET developer](https://training.talkpython.fm/courses/details/python-for-dotnet-developers){:target="\_blank"} I've come accross the [yield return feature of C#](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/yield){:target="\_blank"}.
-I was suprised to learn it was in the language since V2.0 and I've never seen it used in any codebased I've worked in.
+While I was doing the online course [Python for the .NET developer](https://training.talkpython.fm/courses/details/python-for-dotnet-developers){:target="\_blank"} I've come across the [yield return feature of C#](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/yield){:target="\_blank"}.
+I was surprised to learn it was in the language since V2.0 and I've never seen it used in any codebase I've worked in.

 So what does is do ?
 It's a contextual keyword used in a function which return an IEnumerable.
 It allows for _deferred execution_.
 It means that the evaluation of an expression is delayed until its realized value is actually required.